-The co-conspirators allegedly submitted claims for pandemic unemployment benefits to over 25 states including New York, Maryland, Michigan, Nevada, California, and Washington.
+The co-conspirators allegedly submitted claims for pandemic unemployment benefits to more than 25 states including New York, Maryland, Michigan, Nevada, California, and Washington.
 Using 13 Google accounts they filed some 900 claims.
 The co-conspirators also allegedly established four internet domain names that they then used for fraud - creating some 800 different email addresses that were used for fraud.

-Lawal and Ambali allegedly filed some 2300 fraudulent income tax returns seeking over \$7.1 million in tax refunds.
+Lawal and Ambali allegedly filed over 2,300 fraudulent income tax returns seeking over \$7.1 million in tax refunds.
 The IRS caught most of the fraud and paid only about \$30,000 in fraudulent refunds.

-The co-conspirators also attempted to use the stolen identities for Economic Injury Disaster Loans (EIDL) to defraud the Small Business Administration.
+The co-conspirators also attempted to use the stolen American identities for Economic Injury Disaster Loans (EIDL) to defraud the Small Business Administration.